herbsjs/herbsjs.github.io/docs/introduction/getting-started.md

 ## Take a tour of our sample application

 We created an example repository, that you can see the applicability of Herbs in a project closer to the real world.
-This application consists in a GraphQL API usings Herbs and a [template](https://github.com/herbsjs/todolist-on-herbs/generate) to use with this repository
+This application consists in a GraphQL API using Herbs and a [template](https://github.com/herbsjs/todolist-on-herbs/generate) to use with this repository

 So, you can start with HerbJS, taking a look at the [sample repository](https://github.com/herbsjs/todolist-on-herbs), or follow this documentation to get more knowledge of how to use herbsJS

 ## Forum & Discussions

-We have a forum, where we have discussions, questions and doubts about the world around herbsJS.
+We have a forum with our discussions and questions about the world around Herbs.
 Any question, you can communicate with the community through this link: [Herbs Forum](https://github.com/herbsjs/forum)

 ## Next steps